Brandon-Price/brandon-price/README.md

 The new repo brandon-price, will replace my current portfolio and will still be hosted on github pages. <br>
 For the brandon-price repo I still need to work on the following:
-- Next steps to be finished are finalizing the general theme of the page. i.e colors and background.
+- Add an animation for projects, I want to be able to hover over a project and another image replaces the current one.
 - Making the page more responsive to size of screen currently only really supporting standard size desktop screens.

 Current projects that I am working on: